Swedish Air Force: Saab JAS 39 Gripen E

-Today the Swedish Air Force main fighter is the Saab JAS 39 Gripen, in the C/D versions.
+Currently the Swedish Air Force main fighter is the Saab JAS 39 Gripen, in the C/D versions.
 By 2018 95 fighters were active with about 30 of these being updated from the A version.

-The heavily modernised E version will replace the current fleet of Gripen Cs.
-The new aircraft includes a new Active Electronically Scanned Array (AESA) radar, and is powered by the General Electric F414G.
-It carries more fuel and weapons.
-The upgrade also includes new weapon systems like the Meteor missile system.
-In 2013, Saab signed an agreement with the Swedish Defence Materiel Administration for 60 new Gripen in the E version.
-The first aircraft is to join the Swedish Air Force by 2018.
-There are also plans to buy further 10 aircraft.
-JAS 39C is expected to remain in service until 2030.
+The heavily modernised E version will augment the current fleet of Gripen C/D. The aircraft includes a new Active Electronically Scanned Array (AESA) radar, an Infrared search and track (IRST) sensor and is powered by the improved General Electric F414G.
+Gripen E also has an increased maximum take-off weight, carries more fuel and has two more hardpoints than the Gripen C/D allowing it to carry more weapons.
+The upgrade also includes the integration of new weapons like the Meteor air-to-air missile.
+In 2013 Saab signed an agreement with the Swedish Defence Materiel Administration for 60 new Gripen E. JAS 39E will join the Swedish Air Force in 2025 and is planned to remain in service until at least 2060.

+Next generation fighter jet

+The Swedish Air Force plans to retain its fleet of JAS 39C/D until some time after 2030.
+In an effort to replace JAS 39C/D the Swedish Air Force has formulated three options for the procurement of a new fighter jet with a decision to be made in 2031 at the latest.